clarkmyfancy/Sudoku-Solver/README.md

 # Sudoku-Solver

 ### What is this?
+It has been said that any sufficiently complex system (that works), evolved from a simpler (also working) version of itself.
+That idea fascinates me.
+I built this animation to satisfy my itch to see a complex system working, while understanding completly the parts that put it together.

 ### Why does this exist?
 I built this project to practice a recursive algorithm called backtracking.